Malcohol/SeqWires/README.md

 ```

 SeqWires is implemented using the [BabelWires](https://github.com/Malcohol/BabelWires) framework.
-SeqWires is intended to be cross-platform, but in its current state it is unlikely to build out-of-the-box.
+SeqWires is intended to be cross platform, but to date I have been working in a GNU/Linux environment.
-See notes in the BabelWires readme.
+Building in other environments is untested.

 # License